 Expenses that can be considered whether the need arises from a crisis or a disaster are:

 Support Grants are primarily intended to help vulnerable applicants live as independent a life as possible in the community.
-They will compliment but not replace the council’s duties and responsibilities for community care, or support provided by other Government or voluntary agencies.
-A support grant is intended to: Top of page
+They will compliment but not replace the Council’s duties and responsibilities for community care, or support provided by other Government or voluntary agencies.
+A support grant is intended to:

 Local welfare assistance may be awarded to an applicant whose main residence is within the East Riding of Yorkshire boundary.

-An emergency loan will be awarded to an applicant who at the date of application:
+An emergency loan may be awarded to an applicant who at the date of application:

-A support grant will be awarded to an applicant who at the date of application:
+A support grant may be awarded to an applicant who at the date of application: